 But as society became more complex demands for precision increased and more standardized standard objects than any random person's foot was needed.
 Eventually, a standard foot became defined.
-The modern American foot is defined to be exactly 0.3048 meters (Wikipedia: Foot (length)).
+The modern American foot is defined to be exactly 1200/3937 meters (Wikipedia: Foot (length)).

 The need for standard units leads us to consider the Système International (SI) or the metric system of units.
-The SI SYSTEM was first arose in Revolutionary France in the 1790s and has been much developed since then (Wikipedia: International System of Units).
+This was first arose in Revolutionary France in the 1790s and has been much developed since then (Wikipedia: International System of Units).

-The SI SYSTEM is the standard unit system for all of modern science, much of modern engineering, and for standard use in all but three countries it seems: Liberia, Myanmar, and the United States of America (Wikipedia: International System of Units).
+The SI system is the standard unit system for all of modern science, much of modern engineering, and for standard use in all but three countries: Liberia, Myanmar, and the United States of America (Wikipedia: International System of Units).
 There are SI units for all standard physical quantities.
-But only seven of these units are BASE UNITS.
+But only seven of these units are base units.
 Base units are those for which we require a standard procedure to experimentally determine them.
 The procedure is in fact the definition of these base units.
 We will consider discuss the base units below-but some of them only optionally.

-The program of modern metrology-which is not modern meteorology-is to find base unit definitions that in theory are exact so that the base unit never varies in size in theory.
-Except for mass (as we discuss below in § 4.2), the modern program has been fulfilled.
+The program of modern metrology is to find base unit definitions that in theory are exact so that the base unit never varies in size in theory.
+Except for mass (as we discuss below in § 5.2), the modern program has been fulfilled.
 Actual experimental determinations of base units can never be exact at least at the macroscopic level even if the base units are exact in theory, but there is no macroscopic theoretical limit to how accurately they can be determined if they are exact in theory.